Parking Lot Premises Liability

 Our experienced team of premises liability attorneys at West Coast Trial Lawyers have made some examples of potential risks an individual may face when they park their vehicle or walk on hazardous property:

-California law dictates that individuals may be entitled to compensation if they are injured due to a property manager or owner’s negligence of maintaining their facility, including parking lots.
+Under California law, an individual may be entitled to receive compensation if their injury was caused by a property owner’s negligence, such as not maintaining a safe environment for visitors to enter.
 When potential safety hazards or areas that could cause injuries are ignored, the door for risks and costly expenses for a business opens widely.
-A parking lot owner will not only have to pay for maintenance updates, but also the costs associated with a lawsuit.
+A parking lot owner will not only be expected to pay for maintenance, but also for any costs associated with a lawsuit.

 As previously covered, an owner of a parking structure, lot, or garage has the responsibility to keep their facilities and premises safe for all users.
 Otherwise, in the event of an accident that results in damages, or even death, they can be held liable.
 It is expected for the property owner to place warning signs around their premises in case of hazardous conditions.
 The visitor can be informed about the situation, which will help them decide whether or not it is worth the risk to enter the property.
 If the visitor chooses to step foot onto the premises and gets injured, the liability of the accident will not directly go towards the property owner since they had notified visitors beforehand of the hazard.